nostradomus/LabTools_Analogue-input-slider-panel/README.md

 :electric_plug:|name |description
 ---------------|-----|----------------------------------
-:one:          |GND  | ground
+1              |GND  | ground
-:two:          |LED1 | indicator led on potentiometer 1
+2              |LED1 | indicator led on potentiometer 1
-:three:        |P1   | variable output on potentiometer 1
+3              |P1   | variable output on potentiometer 1
-:four:         |LED2 | indicator led on potentiometer 2
+4              |LED2 | indicator led on potentiometer 2
-:five:         |P2   | variable output on potentiometer 2
+5              |P2   | variable output on potentiometer 2
-:six:          |LED3 | indicator led on potentiometer 3
+6              |LED3 | indicator led on potentiometer 3
-:seven:        |P3   | variable output on potentiometer 3
+7              |P3   | variable output on potentiometer 3
-:eight:        |LED4 | indicator led on potentiometer 4
+8              |LED4 | indicator led on potentiometer 4
-:nine:         |P4   | variable output on potentiometer 4
+9              |P4   | variable output on potentiometer 4
-:keycap_ten:   |+5V  | 5 volt power Connection
+10             |+5V  | 5 volt power Connection

 In a minimum setup, pins 1 and 10 (power and ground), and at least one Px output need to be connected.
 When using an Arduino eco-system, the potentiometer's variable output can be connected directly to any of the µ-controller's analogue inputs which accept 0 to 5V.
 The *optional* led connections can either be connected directly to the ground (always ON), or to a digital output of the µ-controller (capable of sinking at least 10mA).
 When building the full project (lasercut plexi included), you will see the connection descriptors engraved in the rear-panel, just above the pin-header.